florez-alberto/wabbit-external-call-audit/README.md

    - During Phase 4, no checks are made that would lead to external calls.
 The `_update` function simply executes `super._update(from, to, amount)` without invoking any additional logic that could interact with external contracts.

 3. **Definitive Proof**:

    - The absence of whitelist or trading restrictions in Phase 4 confirms that no external calls are triggered.
 All external contract interactions cease after Phase 3.
+   - A test script was implemented to simulate transactions during Phase 4.
+It uses a mock external contract (`WhitelistMock`) to detect any calls made by the `_update` function.
+The test confirms no external calls occur during Phase 4 by checking the mock's state.
+   The mock external contract `WhitelistMock` contains a `wasCalled` flag to detect any interactions.
+During testing, the flag remains `false`, proving no external calls are made.

 ## Conclusion
 The `_update` function does **not** make any external calls during **Phase 4**, as: